-The portal vein, usually measures approximately 8 cm in length in adults.
-It or...
+The portal vein usually measures approximately 8 cm in length in adults with a ...

 Portal vein embolisation (PVE) is a technique used to selectively occlude the blood supply to one of the liver lobes diverting portal blood flow to the other lobe, allowing this future liver remnant (FLR).
 This will increase the size of the post hepatectomy future liver remnant (FLR) and improve...

 Portal vein thrombosis may be seen in a variety of clinical contexts, and when acute can be a life-threatening condition.
 It is a major cause of non-cirrhotic presinusoidal portal hypertension.
 Portal vein thrombus may be either bland and/or malignant (i.e. tumour thrombus), and it is a critical...